YoussefKamal098/note-verse/README.md

-│   ├── queues/                    # Background job queues and workers and task scheduling (e.g., using Bull) │   ├── repositories/              # Data access layer for database queries and operations │   ├── routes/                    # API routes for defining endpoints and HTTP methods │   ├── services/                  # Service layer for business logic and external integrations │   │   ├── storage/                # Implements IStorageEngine interface with wrappers for storage SDKs (Backblaze B2, AWS S3, Google Cloud, etc.)
+│   ├── queues/                    # Background job queues and workers and task scheduling (e.g., using Bull) │   ├── repositories/              # Data access layer for database queries and operations │   ├── routes/                    # API routes for defining endpoints and HTTP methods │   ├── schemas/                   # Validation schemas for request payloads using Joi │   ├── services/                  # Service layer for business logic and external integrations │   │   ├── storage/               # Implements IStorageEngine interface with wrappers for storage SDKs (Backblaze B2, AWS S3, Google Cloud, etc.)
 │   ├── templates/                 # This folder contains Handlebars (.hbs) email template files used for generating dynamic email content.
-│   ├── types/                     # Global type definitions (JSDoc typedefs) for application models, configs, and utilities │   ├── utils/                     # Utility functions for various tasks │   ├── validations/               # Validation logic for incoming requests (data validation) │   ├── .nvmrc                     # Node.js version specification .nvmrc
+│   ├── types/                     # Global type definitions (JSDoc typedefs) for application models, configs, and utilities │   ├── unitOfWork/                # Unit of Work pattern implementation for transactional operations │   ├── useCases/                  # Business use cases and application logic
+│   ├── utils/                     # Utility functions for various tasks
+│   ├── .nvmrc                     # Node.js version specification .nvmrc
 │   ├── serverInitializer.js       # Responsible for initializing the server by setting up middleware, routing, and other core configurations for the application.
 │   ├── app.js                     # Main application setup (e.g., middleware, routing)